S4myak/Codec_Technologies_VLSI/README.md

 The processor operates on 4-bit data, supports a small custom instruction set, and follows a basic fetch–decode–execute cycle.
 Major components such as the Arithmetic Logic Unit (ALU), Register File, Control Unit, and Memory are implemented and integrated to form a complete processor.

-Simulation is performed using free EDA tools, and waveform analysis is used to verify correct operation of instructions.
+Simulation is performed using free EDA tools(https://www.altera.com/downloads/simulation-tools/modelsim-fpgas-standard-edition-software-version-20-1-1) , and waveform analysis is used to verify correct operation of instructions.
 This project demonstrates fundamental concepts of processor architecture, digital design, and hardware description languages.

 ### Instruction format (8-bit)